 The BEI Levels I-V and the current BEI system are different.
 There are no certificate equivalencies.
 One must meet eligibility requirements and pass required tests to be awarded a certificate from the new testing system.

-Does DHHS have reciprocity for certifications issued by other states or certifying organizations?
+Does the Office of Deaf and Hard of Hearing (DHHS) recognize certifications issued by other states or certifying organizations?

 DHHS only recognizes a BEI certificate that is awarded based on taking a BEI test by states that are licensed users of the BEI system.
-Holders of those certificates seeking reciprocity in Texas must first comply with all established eligibility requirements.
+Anyone with such a certificate must first comply with all eligibility requirements established by DHHS.

-No. All BEI testing candidates must take and pass the requisite exams, which includes the Test of English Proficiency (TEP).
+No. All BEI testing candidates must take and pass the requisite exam or exams, including the TEP.

 Maintaining a BEI Certification